205 Shirley Church Rd, Addington,

 Must book in advance.
 Handicap required.

 The Addington's par-4 6th hole was made famous in the writings of P.G.
-Wodehouse (British author and humourist), who must have been "trapped" for quite some time there.
-He penned "anyone wishing to write to the author should address all correspondence to: P.G.
-Wodehouse, c/o the 6th bunker, The Addington Golf Club, Croydon, Surrey."
+Wodehouse (British author and humourist), who must have been "trapped" in there on many occasions.
+He penned "all correspondence to me, should be addressed to: P.G.
+Wodehouse, c/o the 6th-hole bunker, The Addington Golf Club, Croydon, Surrey."
+The bunker, not unsurprisingly, is called the Wodehouse bunker.

 The acclaimed golfing writer and former Addington member Henry Longhurst described the 230-yard par-3 13th as "with the exception of the 5th at Pine Valley, near Philadelphia, the greatest one-shot hole in inland golf".
 The 16th is also included in his all time great golf holes.